 The data comes from a forecast model developed by Allan Rahill of the Canadian Meteorological Centre.
 CMC's numerical weather forecasts are unique because they are specifically designed for astronomers.
 But they have 1180 forecast maps.
 It can be a chore to find the one map that tells you if you can observe tonight.

-So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Ciudad Delicias and the surroundings out to about 15 Kms.
+So, Attilla Danko wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Ciudad Delicias and the surroundings out to about 15 Kms.

 Details: Read the image from left to right.
 Each column represents a different hour.
 The colors of the blocks are the colors from CMC's forecast maps for that hour.
 The two numbers at the top of a column is the time.
 A digit 1 on top of a 3 means 13:00 or 1pm.
 It's local time, in 24hr format.
-(Local time for Ciudad Delicias is -7 hours from GMT.)
+(Local time for Ciudad Delicias is -6.0 hours from GMT.)
 Single blocks mean separate forecast data for each hour.
 Connected blocks mean one forecast calculation for several hours.

 It's always wise to click on a colored block for the hour you want to observe and see if your location is close to a cloud edge.